jayskano/users-group-policy/README.md

 </p>
 <p>

-  - Back in DC-1, I located the user "bib.tel" and navigated to the password reset settings to ensure I understood where to apply changes if needed in a real scenario.
+  - Back in DC-1, I located the user "bib.tel" and navigated to the Reset Password window in Actice Directory Users and Computers, confirming where password changes could be applied if needed after an account lockout.

 </p>
 <br />